jimesal/serverless-eth-watcher/README.md

 - Each service keeps its own `test/` folder so local or CI runners can execute the relevant suites without touching other stacks.

 ## Repository Structure
 - [services/ingest](services/ingest) – production ingest Lambda in `src/handler.ts`, shared types under `types/`, mocks under `mock_events/`, and service-level tests in `test/`.
+Deployed as `eth-watcher-ingest`.
 The early-stage MVP variant persists under `src/mvp/` strictly as supporting reference.
 - [services/notifier](services/notifier) – Slack notifier Lambda with its own env wiring and tests.
+Deployed as `eth-watcher-notifier`.
-- [services/webhook-manager](services/webhook-manager) – helper Lambda that posts to the Alchemy admin API to create the Address Activity webhook; reruns simply create another webhook pointing to the same delivery URL.
+- [services/webhook-manager](services/webhook-manager) – helper Lambda that posts to the Alchemy admin API to create the Address Activity webhook.
+Deployed as `eth-watcher-webhook-manager`; reruns simply create another webhook pointing to the same delivery URL.
-- [infra/terraform](infra/terraform) – API Gateway, Lambda functions, IAM roles, DynamoDB tables, and SNS topic expressed as modules for reproducible deploys.
+- [infra/terraform](infra/terraform) – Complete infrastructure as code using Terraform modules: API Gateway (`eth-watcher-api`), Lambda functions, IAM roles, DynamoDB tables (`eth-watcher-transactions-table`, `eth-watcher-buckets-table`), and SNS topic (`eth-watcher-alerts`) for reproducible deploys across environments.
 - [secrets/](secrets) – placeholder for non-committed configuration (env files, keys, etc.).
 - [README.md](README.md) – this document; treat it as living design documentation.